Apartment: Scotland

 In Scotland, the term "tenement" lacks the pejorative connotations it carries elsewhere and refers simply to any block of flats sharing a common central staircase and lacking an elevator, particularly those constructed before 1919.
+The staircase is informally called a "close" after the historic word for an alleyway.

 Tenements were, and continue to be, inhabited by a wide range of social classes and income groups.
 Tenements today are bought by a wide range of social types, including young professionals, older retirees, and by absentee landlords, often for rental to students after they leave halls of residence managed by their institution.
 The Tenement House is a historic house museum operated by the National Trust for Scotland which offers an insight into the lifestyle of tenement dwellers as it was generations ago.

 During the 19th century, tenements became the predominant type of new housing in Scotland's industrial cities, although they were very common in the Old Town in Edinburgh from the 15th century, where they reached ten or eleven stories and in one case fourteen stories.
 Built of sandstone or granite, Scottish tenements are usually three to five stories in height, with two to four flats on each floor.
 (In contrast, industrial cities in England tended to favour "back-to-back" terraces of brick.)
 Scottish tenements are constructed in terraces, and each entrance within a block is referred to as a close or stair—both referring to the shared passageway to the individual flats.
 Flights of stairs and landings are generally designated common areas, and residents traditionally took turns to sweep clean the floors and, in Aberdeen in particular, took turns to make use of shared laundry facilities in the "back green" (garden or yard).
 It is now more common for cleaning of the common ways to be contracted out through a managing agent or "factor".